Customer Story How Bitso cut change failure rate 83% while scaling delivery with coding agents

 Unified Architecture

-Sandboxes, Jobs, and Smart Tests work the same in local dev, in PRs, and in agent loops.
+Sandboxes, Smart Tests, Jobs, and Plans work the same in local dev, in PRs, and in agent loops.
 Same primitives everywhere.

 Extensible